427

-Year 427 (CDXXVII) was a common year starting on Saturday (link will display the full calendar) of the Julian calendar.
-At the time, it was known as the Year of the Consulship of Hierus and Ardabur (or, less frequently, year 1180 Ab urbe condita).
+Year 427 (CDXXVII) was a common year starting on Saturday of the Julian calendar.
+At the time, it was known as the Year of the Consulship of Hierius and Ardabur (or, less frequently, year 1180 Ab urbe condita).
 The denomination 427 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.